Major Course Recommendations

 DUAL DEGREE IN ENGINEERING PROGRAM

-Saint Mary’s College and the University of Notre Dame offer a Five- Year Dual Degree Program in Engineering, leading to a bachelor’s degree from Saint Mary’s at the end of the fourth year, and a second bachelor’s degree from Notre Dame in one of the engineering programs at the end of the fifth year.
-To be eligible for the five-year program, the student must be calculus ready as a first-year student.
+Saint Mary’s College and the University of Notre Dame offer a Five- Year Dual Degree Program in Engineering, leading to a bachelor’s degree from Saint Mary’s at the end of the fourth year, and a second bachelor’s degree from the University of Notre Dame in one of the engineering programs at the end of the fifth year.
+To be eligible for this five-year program, the student must be calculus ready as a first-year student.

-Saint Mary’s students who participate in this program work with the program director.
+Saint Mary’s students who participate in this program work with the Engineering Program Director.
 They take pre-engineering courses (e.g., calculus, physics, chemistry) at Saint Mary’s and engineering courses at Notre Dame, in addition to the courses required to satisfy degree requirements of a major at Saint Mary’s College.
-At the end of her fourth year, the student applies for transfer to the College of Engineering at Notre Dame.
+At the end of her fourth year, the student applies for transfer to the College of Engineering at the University of Notre Dame.

 Notre Dame courses are used as electives to satisfy Saint Mary’s degree requirements, and Saint Mary’s courses are used as electives to satisfy Notre Dame’s degree requirements.
 Some related options include: a chemistry major at Saint Mary’s and a chemical engineering major at Notre Dame, a computer and applied mathematics major at Saint Mary’s and a computer science engineering major at Notre Dame, a physics and applied mathematics major at Saint Mary’s and an electrical engineering major at Notre Dame, and a physics major at Saint Mary’s and a mechanical engineering major at Notre Dame.